dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/readers_source_&_filesystem.md

 :::

 This verified source easily streams files from s3, gcs, azure, or local filesystem using the reader source.
-Currently the following reader sources are supported:
+Currently supports the following:

 - read_csv (with Pandas)
 - read_jsonl